Visiting San Antonio? Book Your Stay at the Luxurious & Historic Emily Morgan Hotel!

 What is the Pet Policy?

-The Emily Morgan is pet friendly.
-Please book a pet-friendly room and give advance notice so staff and check-in can provide a water bowl, treats, and plenty of belly rubs!
+The Emily Morgan is pet-friendly.
+Please book a pet-friendly room and give advance notice so staff can provide a water bowl, treats, and plenty of belly rubs!

 Is Parking Available?